ToobaTaqi/GIAIC/Typescript/Projects/08-Quiz-System/README.md

-## Task Given
+## Task given
-The user will enter a english paragraph and all that is needed is to just to implement counting characters and words without whitespaces.
+The app will show the students multiple choice questions and promt the user to reply.
+In the end it will show the students the result of the quiz.

 Create a GitHub repository for the project and submit its URL in the project submission form.

-## Word Counter
+## Quiz System
-This is a word counter application built with TypeScript, `inquirer`, and `chalk`.
-It allows a user to count the words and characters user entered in the input.
+This is a quiz application built with TypeScript, `inquirer`, and `chalk`.
+It allows a user to take a quiz and see its score in the end

 ## Getting Started